ig v2.3.0 vs rtk 0.42.2 — 2026-06-05

 Score each matched file by Okapi BM25 and return only the top N. rtk has no tf / df / avdl so it cannot rank — it can only cap flat output length.

-• Read full (10/10 bytes to rtk). ig keeps the 42: content line-number prefix because it's what lets the Edit tool round-trip precisely.
-Dropping it saves ~15% bytes per file and halves the utility.
-Deliberate trade-off, not a gap.
+• Full file reads (~15% smaller). ig keeps the 42: content line-number prefix because it's what lets the Edit tool round-trip precisely. rtk drops it — fewer bytes, less precision.

 Feature Comparison